A point of python metaclass

 - the class name ‘D’ is passed as parameter

-, - the class variables of
+cls_nameofMyMeta.__new__, - the class variables of

-, - the keyword arguments of
+Dis passed as parameterattrsofMyMeta.__new__, - the keyword arguments of

-are passed as keyword arguments ofMyMeta.__new__
+D–fooandbarare passed as keyword arguments ofMyMeta.__new__.

-The next breakpoint: gives
+The next breakpoint:

 - the

-pass 3, 4 to parameterargs
+D(3, 4)pass 3, 4 to parameterargsofMyMeta.__call__.

-The last breakpoint gives the memory of instance d
+The last breakpoint gives the memory of instance d,

 - the class

-, - console outputs the log of uppercase conversion.
+dhas instance attributes ‘a=9’ and ‘b=16’, which are processed inMyMeta.__call__, - console outputs the log of uppercase conversion.